-- US\$150,000 (\$188,505) in cash, paid upon closing of the Assignment Agreement; - 4,100,000 common shares in the capital of the Company, issued upon closing of the Assignment Agreement (valued at \$984,000).
-The common shares issued to Starcore are subject to a contractual escrow period of 12 months following the date of issuance, with 25% being released every three months, with the first release having occurred three months after the closing of the transaction.
+▶ US\$150,000 (\$188,505) in cash, to be paid upon closing of the transaction (paid);

+4,100,000 Common Shares in the capital of the Company to be issued upon closing of the transaction (issued).
+The Common Shares issued to Starcore will be subject to a contractual escrow period of 12 months following the date of issuance, with 25% being released every three months, with the first release occurring no later than three months after the closing of the transaction.